Thank you for visiting the Museum

 Modern Microsoft (2015-2019)

 The brisk pace of design change in Microsoft's homepage over the past twenty years finally slowed down in the mid 2010's.
-Users won't find the virus warnings and anti-government messages of the past.
-Crisp, slick product marketing photos predominately grace the homepage these days.
+Gone are the virus warnings and anti-government messages of past, in favor of crisp, slick product marketing photos.

 Enjoyed seeing the history of Microsoft.com?
 See our illustrated

 design evolution of Microsoft Windows starting in 1982.